kmsmgsh/python/README.md

 - [ ] **Notes development tool**

     - [x] jupyter notebook with markdown syntax 1 hour with two poromodo
-    - [ ] a github blog with markdown to describe my work
+    - [x] a github blog with markdown to describe my work(this document shows half of it)
     - [x] The rightnow work procedure
 -  [ ]  **Theoretical work**

-    - [ ] 1 hour reading about the Gaussian Process Machine Learning
+    - [x] 1 hour reading about the Gaussian Process Machine Learning(more than 1 hour and not finish reading 2.2)(Theoretic is a tough work....than expected)
     - [ ] Read the introduction part for MCMC for Variationally Sparse Gaussian process
 - [ ] **Code work**